soxueren/atsd/api/network/picomp2.md

 Upload archived data retrieved from the `picomp2` table using CSV format with a pre-defined column order.

 The uploaded data is stored as a series.
-If the PI Points data type is `string`, `digital`, or `timestamp`, their values are stored in the `x:` text field.
+If the PI Point data type is `string`, `digital`, or `timestamp`, their values are stored in the `x:` text field.

 ## Syntax